satishkarengula/streamlit_training/README.md

 This repository contains a demo Streamlit app to help you learn and experiment with Streamlit features.

+It can be accessed using the link [https://satish-karengula-st-tutorial-01.streamlit.app/](https://satish-karengula-st-tutorial-01.streamlit.app/)

 ## Demo App

 The `streamlist_demo_app.py` showcases: